Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 The woman sighed and limped over to Hazel, taking the seat opposite.
 Hazel waited until she was settled before sitting back down herself.

-"Tired," Augusta confessed.
-"Relieved, that Neville and I, and you of course, made it through it all.
+"Tired, first of all," Augusta confessed.
+"Also relieved, that Neville and I, and you of course, made it through it all.
 Glad, that Voldemort is finally defeated.
-Delighted," she said, with almost vicious satisfaction, "that all the Lestranges are dead.
+Delighted," she said, with almost vicious satisfaction, "that the last of the Lestranges is finally dead.
 And, of course, frustrated beyond the telling about having to hobble about on this thing."

 She rapped the walking cane on the ground for emphasis, before dropping it unceremoniously on the other end of her lounge with an expression of distaste.